rostmanrk/playwright-orchestrator/README.md

 ## 🎯 Overview

-**Test are ordered base on test timeout**.
-More options will be added in next versions

 The project provides tooling to analyze and orchestrate Playwright tests using available storage plugin options.
 Currently available plugin options:

 - file: Basic storage that uses a local file as storage.